Baptism at St. Mary Immaculate

 (d) Be an active*, registered member of a Roman Catholic parish

-This means that they must be practicing the faith.
+*Active means that they must be practicing the faith.
 In general, if a potential sponsor is not a member of the parish where the baptism is to take place, he or she must obtain a letter or certificate from their own parish which affirms that they meet the above requirements.
 Therefore, if the godparent is not a parishioner at St. Mary Immaculate, they should obtain a letter or certificate from the church where they are registered.

 The role of the godparent is to assist the parents and the child in living a Catholic life.
 In order to do so, the sponsor needs to provide good example of living that life.
 The role of godparent is a role of service done in the name of the Church, and the person who is a sponsor should be capable of performing that service.